The-going/evlproject/content/dovetail/pipeline/porting/arch.md

-As illustrated in the example of [in-band delivery glue code]({{< relref "dovetail/pipeline/porting/irqflow.md#arch-do-irq" >}}), the ARM ports distinguishes between device IRQs and IPIs based on the logical IPI number, with anything in the range [OOB_IPI_BASE..OOB_IPI_BASE + 10] being dispatched as an IPI to the `__handle_IPI()` routine.
+As illustrated in the example of [in-band delivery glue code]({{< relref "dovetail/pipeline/porting/irqflow.md#arch-do-irq" >}}), the ARM ports distinguishes between device IRQs and IPIs based on the pipelined IRQ number, with anything in the range [OOB_IPI_BASE..OOB_IPI_BASE + 10] being dispatched as an IPI to the `__handle_IPI()` routine.